-Business interruption insurance (or business income insurance) helps your business recover from a temporary shutdown tied to a commercial property insurance claim, such as a fire.
+Business interruption insurance (or business income insurance) helps your small business recover from a temporary shutdown tied to a commercial property insurance claim, such as a fire.
 It can help cover the cost of day-to-day expenses, lost revenue, and relocation.

 Damage caused by a storm or other incident can lead to financial loss and, in some cases, permanent closure.
 Business interruption insurance keeps your business afloat until you can reopen.
 Learn more about business interruption insurance coverage.

 Extra expense coverage pays for expenses above and beyond a business’s normal operating costs.
 This rider funds "extras" – i.e., non-ordinary operating costs like leasing equipment, paying employees overtime, or hiring temporary workers – that can help keep your business open after a disruptive event.

 Contingent business interruption insurance provides financial assistance when the loss of a primary supplier, partner, or customer affects your ability to do business.
 It pays for ongoing expenses while you search for a replacement.
 This rider makes sense if your business relies on:

 Business interruption insurance covers the cost of a temporary shutdown when:

 Your business must be closed for a certain period of time – usually 72 hours, but it varies by policy – before you can begin collecting benefits.
 Most policies will cover any interruptions that last up to 12 months.
 Each insurer may include different business interruption coverages and exclusions to distinguish itself from the competition.

 To qualify for business interruption insurance, most insurance providers require that your business have a commercial location.
 If you operate your business out of your home, you likely won’t be able to add business interruption insurance to your business owner’s policy.

 Other factors can also affect your business’s eligibility for business interruption insurance, including: